-Another powerful 65W option is provided by Aukey with this slick charger, that's impressively sleek despite its power and two ports.
+Another powerful option is provided by Aukey with this 65W charger, which is impressively sleek despite its power and two ports.

 It's got a nice mottled design and is great for slipping into a backpack on the go, with its prongs folding away for easy transport.
 Plus, you'll get super-fast charging speeds where your device supports it.

 We've found this one is best for work trips, when we've needed our laptop and phone charging concurrently, or for placing around the house in an area where you need to double up on power.
 It's a slight shame there's only one USB-C port, but this is by no means the end of the world.

 - Great shape sits flush against the wall

 - Not elite power output

 Anker has managed to shrink down a powerful charger into a tiny package in the form of the aptly named Nano, and it's a great pick for most people.

 You'll get a wall charger for a solitary USB-C cable, and it's one that doesn't get in the way at all.
 We found it ideal to travel with, as it helped us maintain solid charging speeds to our phone - great for when you need a quick boost before moving away from a wall socket.

 It's not really enough power for a larger device, since it can only manage 20W, but this is more than enough for a speedy charge on almost every flagship smartphone.